starchturrets/windows-shenanigans/guide.md

 ## Things to note before installing

 - [ ] Does your device officially support Windows 11?
-Even if supported, certain features in the firmware settings on some older devices, such as TPM or secure boot, are disabled by default and must be toggled on.
-While it is technically possible to [bypass the requirements and install on unsupported hardware](https://support.microsoft.com/en-us/windows/installing-windows-11-on-devices-that-don-t-meet-minimum-system-requirements-0b2dc4a2-5933-4ad4-9c09-ef0a331518f1), you may want to consider a Linux distro.
+Even if supported, certain features in the firmware settings on some older devices, such as TPM or secure boot, may be disabled by default and must be toggled on.
+[Look for a "PTT" setting for Intel devices and "fTPM" for AMD ones.](https://nitter.woodland.cafe/dwizzzleMSFT/status/1408144290954366976#m) While it is technically possible to [bypass the requirements and install on unsupported hardware](https://support.microsoft.com/en-us/windows/installing-windows-11-on-devices-that-don-t-meet-minimum-system-requirements-0b2dc4a2-5933-4ad4-9c09-ef0a331518f1), you may want to consider a Linux distro.
 - [ ] If you're not planning on dualbooting, and your device gives you the option to, disable the Microsoft UEFI CA in the secure boot settings.
-This will somewhat improve boot security because instead of trusting hundreds of bootloaders you will only be trusting Windows and your OEM certificates.
+This will slightly improve boot security because instead of trusting the many bootloaders signed by it you will only be trusting Windows and your OEM certificates.
 - [ ] Does your OEM/Motherboard manufacturer provide you with bloatware delivered through the WPBT?
+(Example: Asus Armory Crate).
 There may be an option in the firmware to disable it.

 ## On Install